suguanYang/ylioo/md/networking/multilayer_routing.md

 WDM for carrying these traffic networks.
 In essence, a network (or layer) rides on another network, i.e., a traffic network needs a transport network to connect the links needed for the traffic network; then, within the transport network, multilayering is possible due to different data rates such as in optical transport networks (OTNs).
-From a service point of view, a user of a traffic network does not “see” the dependency on the transport network.
+From a service point of view, a user of a traffic network does not "see" the dependency on the transport network.

 ![networks](./assets/multilayer.png)